-C. Discussion of Rule
+C. Discussion of the Final Rule

-Because of the aforementioned safety concerns, The Captain of the Port Detroit has determined a temporary safety zone is necessary to ensure the safety of spectators and vessels during the setup, loading, and launching of the Lakeside July 4th Fireworks Display.
-The Lakeside July 4th Fireworks Display safety zone will encompass all U.S. navigable waters of Sandusky Bay within a 600-foot radius of the fireworks barge located at position 41°32'54'' N., 082°44'52'' W. (NAD 83).
+With the aforementioned hazards in mind, the Captain of the Port Buffalo has determined that this temporary safety zone is necessary to ensure the safety of spectators and vessels during the Erie Boom on the Bay fireworks display.
+This zone will be enforced from 9:30 p.m. until 10:30 p.m. on July 4, 2015.
+This zone will encompass all waters of Lake Erie; Presque Isle Bay, Erie, PA within a 400-foot radius of position 42°8'20'' N. and 080°5'29'' W. (NAD 83).

-Entry into, transiting, or anchoring within this safety zone is prohibited unless authorized by the Captain of the Port Detroit or his designated on-scene representative.
-The Captain of the Port or his on-scene representative may be contacted via VHF Channel 16.
-All persons and vessels shall comply with the instructions of the Coast Guard Captain of the Port or the on-scene representative.
+Entry into, transiting, or anchoring within the safety zone is prohibited unless authorized by the Captain of the Port Buffalo or his designated on-scene representative.
+The Captain of the Port or his designated on-scene representative may be contacted via VHF Channel 16.